 The Bachelor of Aviation (Flight Operations) will prepare you for a career as a professional airline pilot capable of managing a multi crew environment.
 In this course you will study the academic and aeronautical knowledge requirements of the Air Transport Pilot Licence and Command Instrument Rating.

 In the first year of your study, you will fly solo in the circuit area of the training aerodrome.
-You will learn about unmanned aerial vehicles, the physics of aviation and basic aeronautics.
-You will be introduced to the fundamentals of computer programming as well as the laws that are relevant to aviation.
+You will learn about the physics of aviation, flight planning, navigation, performance, loading and operations pertaining to small general aviation aircraft.
+You will calculate basic flight plans and fuel plans.
+You will also study meteorological, and navigational factors that affect flying, such as aerodrome forecasts and area forecasts.
+You will develop knowledge of planing flights on navigational charts and airspace requirements.
+You will also be introduced to the laws that are relevant to aviation.

 During your second year, you will learn the aerodynamics, aeronautics, meteorology, navigation, flight planning and loading required by a commercial pilot.
 You will learn about the human factors that impact commercial pilots.
 Flight planning and navigation both visually and using instruments are also covered.